Study Abroad

 Study international construction and engineering project management in one of the most dynamic, multicultural cities in the world: Dubai.

 Students will also study engineering project management and evaluate different philosophies for project delivery in a multicultural climate while also enjoying the sites and culture of the United Arab Emirates.
 Students will interact with numerous professionals from diverse cultural backgrounds.
-Tours will enhance the in-class learning with visits to the Burj Khalifa, Abu Dhabi and neighboring Emirates, Mosques and Churches.
+Tours will enhance the in-class learning with visits to the Burj Khalifa, Abu Dhabi, and neighboring Emirates, Mosques, and other landmarks.
 Students will explore wadis and experience traditional souqs, dhow cruises, Emirati and Middle Eastern culture and cuisine, and desert safaris.

-Students will stay in double accommodation in local hotels within the city with convenient access to numerous sites.
-Breakfast is included daily and lunch/dinner are available depending on the daily schedule.
+Students will stay in triple accommodations in local hotels within the city with convenient access to numerous sites.
+Breakfast is included daily, and lunch/dinner is available depending on the daily schedule.

 The Program

-The Dubai Program Fee includes housing, all program-related excursions, some meals, and international medical insurance.
+The Dubai Program Fee includes housing, all program-related excursions and transportation, breakfast daily plus many other meals, and international medical insurance.

-The Program Fee does NOT include airfare to/from Dubai, nor airport transfers within the U.S. The program officially begins when students arrive in Dubai.
+The Program Fee does not include airfare to or from Dubai nor airport transfers within the U.S. The program officially begins when students arrive in Dubai, UAE.
+Students are responsible for the remainder of meals not included in the program fee.
 Students will receive detailed travel instructions after acceptance, explaining how and where to purchase their plane ticket.
-See the Cost section below for estimate airfare.
+See the Cost section below for estimated airfare.

-ACCESSIBILITY: Participants with disabilities should know that accessibility and accommodation in some program locations may differ from the United States.
+ACCESSIBILITY: Students with disabilities are welcomed and encouraged to study abroad but should be aware that accessibility and accommodation in some program locations may differ from the United States.
 Transit systems and legacy building construction practices may not meet U.S. accessibility standards, and alternative access to public transportation, buildings, or public sites cannot be guaranteed.
-But UD students with disabilities are welcome and encouraged to study abroad.
 Review these questions with the Office of Disability Support Services to determine whether this program can meet your accommodation needs.